Hello, my name is

 implementation as well.

-EC2.
-Setting up the proxy server and configuring the web
+service EC2.
+Setting up the proxy server and configuring the

-server was a great learning experience and honestly a lot of
+web server was a great learning experience and honestly a lot

 This project's tech stack was minimal as we needed to